Blueberry Cookies

 STEP SIX: Fold in the cooled blueberry jam with a rubber spatula.

-STEP SEVEN: Scoop the cookie dough into balls with a large 2 tablespoon cookie scoop.
+STEP SEVEN: Scoop the cookie dough into balls with a large 2 tbsp cookie scoop.

 STEP EIGHT: Place the dough on a cookie sheet lined with parchment paper and sprinkle with sugar.
 (Bake 6 cookies at a time.)